Nord-Pas-de-Calais: Between Neustria and Austrasia

 The Merovingians did not have a concept of statehood; instead, fiefdoms were private domains.
 After Clovis's death, his kingdom was divided among his sons, leading to dynastic struggles, notably between queens Brunehaut and Frédégonde.
 Around 630 AD, during Dagobert's reign, significant Christianization efforts began with the establishment of numerous monasteries, such as Marchiennes, Condé, and Maroilles.
 These monasteries, supported by the Frankish aristocracy, played crucial roles in land development and extending royal power.
 Coastal areas saw less interest from the Franks, with the first bishop, Audomar (Saint Omer), arriving only in the 6th century.

-The Scheldt as a New Frontier
+The Scheldt as a new frontier

-The Treaty of Verdun
+Treaty of Verdun

 The Treaty of Verdun in 843 divided Charlemagne's empire into three kingdoms, establishing the Scheldt River as the natural boundary between West Francia and Middle Francia.
 This division split what is now the Nord département into two parts: one under what would become France and the other under the Holy Roman Empire.
 This new border marked a significant shift in territorial and political dynamics in the region.